Taiyou/DeepLearningSpecialization/StructuringMachineLearningProjects/README.md

 Old way is to divide data into training and test sets with leave-one out style.
 However, in the recent machine learning framework, most of the data is utilized to train an algorithm (might be over 99%).

+- When to change dev/test sets and metrics

+To steps to iterate for model developement,
+1. Evaluate classifiers define what you aim to earn.
+2. Evaluate performance of classifiers.

 # Week 2